HADAS496/comics-and-Reaganomics-/index.md

 # Yes, it is time we talked about him a little.

-So after Wertham’s book and the establishment of the Comics Code Authority in 1954, editors of Batman comic books adhered to the principles of banning gore, innuendo and excessive violence, stripping Batman of his menace and transforming the Joker into a goofy, thieving trickster without his original homicidal tendencies.
-Joker, in fact, completely disappeared from the landscape of Batman comic books during the 1960s, when an editor who disliked the Joker became the main editor of the comic series.
+After Wertham’s book and the establishment of the Comics Code Authority in 1954, editors of Batman comic books adhered to the principles of banning gore, innuendo and excessive violence, stripping Batman of his menace and transforming the Joker into a goofy, thieving trickster without his original homicidal tendencies.
+Joker, in fact,  almost completely disappeared from the landscape of Batman comic books during the 1960s, when an editor who disliked the Joker became the main editor of the comic series.
 The campy 1966 Batman tv series featured Joker in his most clownly goofiness, complete with acid squirting flowers, trick guns and lethal joy buzzers.

 {% include figure.html
   class="center"